-“When I found out my girlfriend was pregnant, I was not excited to say the least.
-I was a full time student and she was a high school math teacher.
+“When I found out my girlfriend was pregnant, I was not excited, to say the least.
+I was a full-time student and she was a high school math teacher.
 How would we manage a child?
-I did not believe that we had the time or money to take on a responsibility of that magnitude.
+I did not believe that we had the time or money to take on the responsibility of that magnitude.
 A few months into it, I finally warmed up to the idea and accepted that it was going to happen.

-After work we went to her final OBGYN.
+After work, we went to her final OBGYN appointment.
 She was 4 cm dilated at that point.
 We were told that this was it and we should go to the hospital.

 I saw her laying on a bed with a big blue curtain up by her head and doctors operating on her stomach.
 I was instructed to sit by her head on a stool and proceeded to hold her hand.
 She was quite drugged up at this point.

 A few minutes later I hear my son crying!
 The doctors said “Here he is dad!
-Go ahead and stand up” I stood up, saw my son being held by a doctor, then the a great view of my girlfriends insides.
+Go ahead and stand up” I stood up, saw my son being held by a doctor, then a great view of my girlfriend’s insides.

-I start to walk over to the cleaning station where my son is at.
+I started to walk over to the cleaning station where my son was.
 I didn’t get further than two or three steps before the nurse asks “are you okay?”.
 I tell her “yes” then ask “why?
 Do I not look okay?”
-They told me “NO” and instructed to me to sit back down and out my head between my legs.
-The brought me apple juice and told me that my face had turned green.
+They told me “NO” and instructed me to sit back down and put my head between my legs.
+They brought me apple juice and told me that my face had turned green.

-My son, who’s name is Austin, is now 2.5 years old.
-There has been many learning lessons and curves ( this whole parenting thing is a learning curve and I feel like I’m behind all the time lol).
-This past June he was diagnosed with autism, which is another whole thing that we have to adjust to.
-Not just our parenting style, but our dreams and aspirations for him as well.
-But we take it day by day and advocate for him to the fullest.
+My son, whose name is Austin, is now 2.5 years old.
+There have been many learning lessons and curves (this whole parenting thing is a learning curve and I feel like I’m behind all the time lol).
+This past June he was diagnosed with autism, which is another whole thing that we have to adjust to, not just our parenting style, but our dreams and aspirations for him as well.
+We take it day by day and advocate for him to the fullest.
 He is now getting services daily which has improved many areas that he lacks, such as eye contact and speech.

 I love being a dad.
-In fact, I pride myself on how great of a dad I actually am AND turned out to be.
+I pride myself on how great of a dad I actually am AND turned out to be.
 He’s my world and I love him so much.”